 A man stands in front of the 18th Street elevated station in this September 19, 1904 view.
-The masonry station house features a front bay and extensive terra cotta ornamentation.
-Although it is believed that all of the original South Side Rapid Transit station houses between 12th and 39th streets, inclusive, looked like this, this photo of 18th Street is the only one whose exterior is so clearly documented.
+The masonry station house features a front bay with arched window above it, and extensive terra cotta ornamentation.
+Although it is believed that all of the original South Side Rapid Transit station houses between 12th and 39th streets, inclusive, looked like this, this photo of 18th Street is one of the few to so clearly document one of these facilities.
 Photos of the original SSRT station houses are rare in large part because they existed for such a short period of time -- this station house, and the others, would be demolished three years later and replaced with a mezzanine station facility.
 For a larger view, click here [off-site link].
 (DN-0001750, Chicago Daily News negatives collection, Chicago History Museum, courtesy of the Library of Congress)

 18th Street and Wabash Avenue, Near South Side

 Established: June 6, 1892

 Skip-Stop Type: n/a

 18th Street was one of the original ten stations of Chicago's first "L" line, the South Side Rapid Transit.
 The original station building was a ground-level structure on the north side of the street with a brick exterior, a large bay in the center of the front elevation, and extensive terra cotta ornamentation on the front facade.
 The station house interior included a ticket office (situated in the front bay), waiting area, and concession/newsstand.

 The station had dual side platforms, which consisted of a wood deck on a steel structure.
 The original canopies were humped-shaped, typical of the original South Side Rapid Transit designs.
 The metal railings included ornamental scrollwork panels.